NewStart Adult Services

 The Intensive Outpatient Program (IOP) is a sixteen session group program that provides education, therapy and support to help motivate individuals through the recovery process.

-Morning and evening groups are offered and meet for three hours daily, Monday through Thursday, for four to six weeks.
+Morning groups are offered and meet for three hours daily, Monday through Thursday, for four to six weeks.

 Individual sessions with a counselor are also available.
 Treatment is most successful when a family member attends weekly sessions with the patient.